 How to claim

-We can help you to get a refund from HMRC for a reasonable fee at ACCOTAX VAT Accountants in London, We’ll charge a small admin fee.
+We can help you to get a refund from HMRC for a reasonable fee at ACCOTAX VAT Accountants in UK, We’ll charge a small admin fee.
 That’s the percentage of the refund amount.
 Within three months the claims are valid after the building work is done.

 You must include all the relevant supporting documentation with your claim, such as valid VAT invoices to support the amount claimed.
 The refund normally returns within 30 days of making the claim.